Who does Psychological Therapies help?

 Tel: 020 3317 4200

-The Psychological Therapies service offers appointments at the following sites:
+The Psychological Therapies service offers appointments at many GP practices as well as at the following sites:

 - St Charles Centre for Health and Wellbeing